wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 * identifierType.id
 * a concatenation of the identifierType.id and the identifier value (QName)

-Indexing the identifier type id allows us to create queries with type filters for efficient Elasticsearch querying.
+Indexing the identifier type id separately allows us to create queries with type filters for efficient Elasticsearch querying.

 Indexing the combined identifier type and identifier as a QName guards against potential id collisions across different schemes.
-When Elasticsearch indexes the fields from an array of objects, it does so independently, meaning that it is difficult or impossible to write a query that unambiguously matches one of these records but not the other:
+When Elasticsearch indexes the fields from an array of objects, it does so independently, meaning that it is difficult or impossible to write queries that unambiguously matches one of these records but not the other:

 * a record with a field containing an object with field1=value1 and field2=value2
 * a record with a field containing at least two objects, one with this field1=value1 and another with field2=value2